salinelake/AIGLETools/README.md

 pip install .

 # Use AIGLETools
-The training and simulation of AIGLE/AILE model follows the steps below
+The training and simulation of AIGLE/AILE model follow the steps below

 <p align="center" >
   <img width="100%" src="/docs/workflow.png" />